AtB-AS/org/rfc/0002_Open-Source-Strategy.md

 ### Goals

 - Share as much of our work and knowledge as Open Source.
-- Involve community and Trondheim in the development and design of a new solution
+- Involve community and Trøndelag in the development and design of a new solution
 - Be visible as a development organization to show AtB as an attractive workplace.